Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 4. Use tags in PR name for following cases:
     - **[blocked by #<number>]** if you work is depending on others changes
     - **[wip]** when you start to re-edit your work, mark it so no one will accidentally merge it in meantime

+### Question & Answer

+1. **Is there a recommendation for branch names?**

+    We do not rely on on the name convention so far you are working with your own fork.
+Anyway it would be nice to follow this convention `<type>/<issue-id>_<short-name>` where the types are: `bugfix`, `feaure`, `docs`, `tests`, ...

+1. **How to rebase my PR?**

+    We recommend to create a PR in separate branch the `master`, especially if you plan to submit several changes and do not want to wait till the fist one is resolved (we can work on them in parallel).
+Update your master with upstream (assume you have already set [upstream](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork))
+    ```bash
+    git fetch --all --prune
+    git checkout master
+    git merge upstream/master
+    ```
+    checkout your feature branch
+    ```bash
+    git checkout my-PR-branch
+    git rebase master
+    # follow git instructions to resolve conflists
+    git push -f
+    ```